 Wheat Rescue contains DPP-IV and Tolerase G, which are enzymes that assist in the breakdown of glutenin and gliadin proteins, the building blocks of gluten.
 It also includes a combination of probiotic spores and yeast that support intestinal health and barrier function.
 You can purchase Wheat Rescue from Dr. Tom’s website.

-A digestive enzyme for gluten isn’t a cure-all treatment that enables someone with a gluten disorder to throw caution to the wind and eat gluten again.
-Rather, such enzymes are used in adjunct with the gluten-free diet, particularly before eating out and during times when you might be accidentally glutened or affected by cross contamination.
+A digestive enzyme isn’t a cure-all treatment that enables someone with a gluten disorder to throw caution to the wind and eat gluten.
+Instead, such enzymes are used in adjunct with a gluten-free diet, particularly before eating out, traveling, or eating at a friend’s house.

-Remember, a strict gluten-free diet is the only treatment for celiac disease and gluten sensitivity.
-While digestive enzymes may help you manage symptoms associated with eating gluten, they only “mask” your symptoms; they do not address the underlying or root cause and they certainly don’t mitigate internal damage.
+A strict gluten-free diet remains the only treatment for celiac disease and gluten sensitivity.
+While digestive enzymes may help manage the symptoms associated with eating gluten, they only “mask” symptoms and don’t mitigate internal damage.

 Additional Reading